alconley/ACHist/README.md

 - display_stats: Displays the integral, mean, and stdev give the range of the plot.
 Can be turned off using display_stats=False

+Fitting Gaussians:

+This class using lmfit to interactivly fit gaussians on 1D matplotlib histograms.
+The goal for this was to be able to fit multiple gaussians on python easily while being able to save and load the fits for later use.

+- the keybinds can be viewed by hitting the space-bar

+First the user must supply two region markers ('r').
+The user then has a couple of options,
+- Put background markers ('b').
+This will estimate the background with a linear line which can be visualized with 'B'.
+If no background markers are supplied, the background will be estimated at the region markers.
+- Auto peak find between the region markers ('P').
+This uses scipy-signal function "find_peaks".
+The threshold is currently set to 5% of the max value in the region
+- Apply peak markers 'p'.
+If no peak marker is supplied, the function will assume there is one gaussian with the center at mean of data between the region markers.

+The user then has to hit 'f' to preform the fit.

+Additional binds:
+- '-' removes the nearest marker to the mouse position
+- '_' removes all the markers
+- 'F' Stores the fit
+- 'S' Saves the fit, the user must input the filename in the terminal
+- 'L' Loads a fit, the user must input the filename in the terminal

 ### 2d-histograms
 tbd
 ## Key Features